truth table: test_truth_table_tests

 • I use this with material_non_implication

-the terminal shows all tests are still passing
+the terminal shows all tests are still passing.
+I remove the second return statement

 • I try it with material_implication